 The Department of Immunology at Mayo Clinic, the oldest free-standing immunology department in the country, is the academic home for basic and translational scientists studying the immune system in health and disease.
 As scientists, department members have a common understanding and passion for advancing knowledge of fundamental mechanisms that cause and regulate inflammation and immune responsiveness.

-The Department of Immunology faculty is located across the Mayo Clinic enterprise.
+The Department of Immunology faculty is located at three campuses across the Mayo Clinic enterprise.
 Immunology laboratories are highly interactive, collaborating and communicating between locations in the Guggenheim, Hilton, Stabile and Gonda buildings in the center of Mayo Clinic's campus in Rochester, Minnesota; in the Griffin Building on the Jacksonville, Florida, campus; and in the Samuel C. Johnson Research Building on the campus in Scottsdale, Arizona.

 Advancing immunology research to improve patient care